Start using the adapter

 Flash adapter

-The adapter is usually delivered with flashed firmware, as this is necessary for testing before delivery.
+The adapter is already delivered with flashed firmware, as this is necessary for testing before delivery.
 However, the version may already be outdated and it is recommended to bring it up to date.

 Newer firmware versions can be easily updated via OTA directly on the adapter website.